nodejs/node/doc/api/fs.md

 is either `'rename'` or `'change'`, and `filename` is the name of the file which triggered the event.

-Note that on most platforms, `'rename'` is emitted whenever a filename appears or disappears in the directory.
+On most platforms, `'rename'` is emitted whenever a filename appears or disappears in the directory.

-Also note the listener callback is attached to the `'change'` event fired by [`fs.FSWatcher`][], but it is not the same thing as the `'change'` value of `eventType`.
+The listener callback is attached to the `'change'` event fired by [`fs.FSWatcher`][], but it is not the same thing as the `'change'` value of `eventType`.